Hoddikr/pi-fan-controller/README.md

 * The cpu temperature levels at which to start the fan and increase the fan speed.
 * The interval in seconds to check the cpu temperature.
 * The log level.
 This daemon logs into /var/log/syslog
-* The time in seconds the fan should keep spinning after the lowest target temperature
+* The time in seconds the fan should keep spinning after the cpu temperature drops below the lowest temperature level